ionos-cloud/terraform-provider-ionoscloud/docs/resources/s3_bucket_website_configuration.md

     - `http_redirect_code` - (Optional) The HTTP redirect code to use on the response.
 Not required if one of the siblings is present.
 ## Import

-S3 Bucket website configuration can be imported using the `bucket` name.
+IONOS Object Storage Bucket website configuration can be imported using the `bucket` name.

 ```shell
 terraform import ionoscloud_s3_bucket_website_configuration.example example